 At the 2016 World Cities Summit in Singapore, government leaders and industry experts gathered together to address challenges and share integrated urban solutions.
 Netvibes provided a Smart City Dashboard for the event, focused on transportation and mobility issues in Singapore.

-To capture and analyze online citizen feedback in order to continuously improve Singapore’s mobility services.
+To capture online citizen feedback about Singapore transportation and deliver insights in real-time, allowing government leaders to instantly respond to problems and continuously improve the city’s mobility services.